The Importance of Welding PPE: Protecting Yourself on the Job

-You select the proper PPE according to the nature and strength of the welding hazards you deal with.
-Let’s see some of the most important selection factors:
+You select the proper PPE according to the nature and strength of the hazards you deal with.
+Let’s see some of the most important factors:

 - The process you use.
 A welding process that generates many fumes, for instance, stick and flux core, requires higher respiratory protection.
 A process that generates high-energy UV rays, for instance, TIG, requires higher skin protection.

 - The amount of energy that the process uses.
-When using arc-based processes, the higher the amperage, the higher amounts of UV rays, welding fumes, and spatter you will get.
-When the amperage is set higher than 200A, you need stronger PPE such as leather sleeves or jackets for proper protection.
+When using arc-based processes, the higher the amperage, the higher amounts of UV rays, fumes, and spatter you will get.
+When the amperage is set higher than 200A, you need stronger PPE such as leather sleeves and jackets.

 - The material of the workpiece.
-For example, when welding or cutting metals such as stainless steel, you get fumes that are more harmful than typical carbon steel.
+For example, when working with stainless steel, you get fumes that are more harmful than typical carbon steel.
 Coatings also contribute to the hazards.
 A typical example is the zinc coating of galvanized steel that generates large amounts of fumes.
-Aluminum fumes are also more harmful than carbon steel.
-One thing to notice about aluminum is that it generates higher amounts of ozone when you TIG weld it.

 What PPE is required for welding?